Student Code of Conduct

 • The term of appointment for the faculty members shall be three years and may be renewed.

-• The term of appointment for the students shall be one year and may be renewed.
-The term of appointment for staff from the Department of Police and Public Safety, Housing and Residential Services, Office of General Counsel, Intercollegiate Athletics, Academic Diversity Equity & Inclusion, and the Office of the Ombudsperson shall be at the discretion of administrators of those respective areas.
+• The term of appointment for the students shall be one year and may be The term of appointment for staff from the Department of Police and Public Safety, Housing and Residential Services, Office of General Counsel, Intercollegiate Athletics, Academic Diversity Equity & Inclusion, and the Office of the Ombudsperson shall be at the discretion of administrators of those respective areas.

 • The term of appointment for appointees of the Operating Staff Council shall be for three years.